bsela75/bsela75.github.io/Professional-Self-Assessment.md

 **Artifact Summary**

-For the Software Design and Engineering portion I chose to expand the artifacts complexity.
+For the Software Design and Engineering portion I chose to improve the software.
 For the Algorithms and Data Structure portion I chose to improve the efficiency of the artifact.
 For the Database portion I chose to add more advanced concepts of MySQl to enhance the artifact.
-The artifact I chose is from my CS-340class where I had to implement a basic RESTful web service using Python.
+The artifact I chose is from my CS-340 class where I had to implement a basic RESTful web service using Python.
 The artifact showcases my ability to code in python and to implement a basic RESTful web service using Python.